yuvaldori/gigaspaces-wiki-jekyll/xap102adm/web-management-monitoring.markdown

 # Configure XAP

-We need to configure the connection between XAP and InfluxDB.
+Once the databases are created we need to configure the connection between XAP and InfluxDB.
 This is done by modifying the `metrics.xml` file which you can find in the XAP distribution folder `[XAP_HOME]/config/metrics`.

 First we configure the reporters: